Governance

 Can you build a governance framework for a non-technical organisation?

-Yes.
-Most of our clients are not technology companies — they are professional services firms, financial institutions, state bodies and regulated organisations that use AI as a business tool.
-Governance frameworks are built around your actual operations, not abstract technical standards.
-The language, structures and accountability mechanisms are designed for the people who will use them, not for engineers.
+Yes — and most of our clients are non-technical organisations.
+Professional services firms, financial institutions, state bodies, regulated entities.
+Governance frameworks are built around your actual operations.
+The language, structures, and accountability mechanisms are designed for the people who will use them.
+Technical understanding is not a prerequisite.

 Request an AI Governance Assessment